Corban Technology Solutions Journal

 12 recommendations from a recent OIPC audit

 Part 3 of our series on Privacy and Data Security Best Practices.

 An interesting case was just published last month concerning the first audit of a private business that the Office of the Information & Privacy Commissioner for British Columbia (OIPC) has undertaken through its Audit & Compliance Program, established in 2014.
-Interestingly, the first private sector business the OIPC audited turned out to be a medical clinic.
+Of particular importance to the healthcare community is that the first private sector business the OIPC audited turned out to be a medical clinic.

 The findings, which are published here, highlighted a particular situation which called into question the use of video and audio surveillance within the clinic.
 However, the audit covered much more than this.
 Its goal was to review the extent in which the clinic was in compliance with British Columbia’s Personal Information Protection Act (PIPA), to identify risk factors in protecting personal information, and to provide recommendations to strengthen clinic policies and practice.